 Digital strategy for major elements of the value chain

 China’s advances in high-speed connectivity and digital technologies will transform a range of capabilities.
 Businesses will need to brainstorm the strategic fit of the different technologies and think in terms of their ecosystem (including collaborators, partners, and vendors) as opposed to just their own assets and investments.

 Develop the right talent in the right 2.0 organization

-The constant, ever changing transformation of the consumer market in China over the next ten years will create a substantial challenge to companies’ talent strategies.
+The constant, ever-changing transformation of the consumer market in China over the next ten years will create a substantial challenge to companies’ talent strategies.
 Businesses will need to find talent with the appropriate hard skills.
-The harder challenge will be finding talent with self-motivation, entrepreneurship and creativity and a want for lifelong learning.
-The hardest will be the challenges of retaining talent, reskilling workers as required and keeping them motivated.
+The harder challenge will be finding talent with self-motivation, entrepreneurship, creativity, and want for lifelong learning.
+The hardest will be the challenges of retaining talent, reskilling workers as required, and keeping them motivated.